Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Introduction

-More specifically, our intended contributions can be summarized as follows.
-First, we establish, through a series test, a sufficient and necessary condition for the equivalence of two Gaussian random measures on compact Riemannian manifolds.
-The assumption for our series test is weaker than its analogue, the integral test, in Euclidean spaces.
-Next, we reveal that for Gaussian measures with Mat\'ern covariograms the spatial variance and decay parameters cannot be consistently estimated when $d\leq 3$, where $d$ is the dimension of the manifold.
-For $d\geq 4$, the consistent estimators may exist.
-In contrast, the equivalence of Gaussian measures in $\mathbb{R}^4$ remains an open question.
-We are also able to show that for squared exponential covariograms on manifolds with arbitrary dimension, consistent estimators for the covariogram parameters may exist.
+Our current contribution develops asymptotic inference for a flexible and rich Mat\'ern-type covariogram on compact Riemannian manifolds.
+We review the Mat\'ern covariogram (Section~\ref{subsec: matern_compact_riemannian_manifold}) on general compact Riemannian manifolds from the perspective of stochastic partial differential equations with reasonably tractable covariograms and spectral densities \citep{NEURIPS2020_92bf5e62}.
+Our specific results emanate from a sufficient and necessary condition for the equivalence of two Gaussian random measures on compact Riemannian manifolds with Mat\'ern or squared exponential covariograms (Section~\ref{subsec: identifiability}).
+We subsequently establish (Section~\ref{subsec: consistency_mle}) that for Gaussian measures with Mat\'ern covariograms \changedreviewertwo{the smoothness parameter is identifiable, while the spatial variance and decay parameters are not identifiable when $d\leq 3$, where $d$ is the dimension of the manifold.
+For $d\geq 4$, all three parameters are identifiable}.
+For squared exponential covariograms on manifolds with arbitrary dimension, we show that \changedreviewertwo{both parameters are identifiable}.
 Again, this problem is still open in Euclidean spaces.
-For Mat\'ern covariograms on manifolds with $d\leq 3$, we formally establish the consistency of the MLE of the spatial variance with a misspecified decay parameter.
-Next, we turn to predictive inference and establish the asymptotic efficiency of the best linear unbiased predictor (BLUP) under certain conditions for any valid covariogram.
-For the Mat\'ern covariogram, for any misspecified decay parameter, the BLUP under the maximum likelihood estimate is asymptotically optimal.
-Finally, for spheres with dimension less than $4$, we explicity study the Mat\'ern covariogram, the microergodic parameter, the consistency of the MLE and the optimality of the best linear unbiased predictor (BLUP).
+For Mat\'ern covariograms on manifolds with $d\leq 3$, we formally establish that the maximum likelihood estimate of the spatial variance with a misspecified decay parameter is still consistent.
+Next, we turn to predictive inference (Section~\ref{subsec: prediction}) and show that for any misspecified decay parameter in the Mat\'ern covariogram, the best linear unbiased predictor derived from the maximum likelihood estimate is asymptotically optimal.
+Finally, for spheres with dimension less than $4$, we explicitly study the Mat\'ern covariogram, the microergodic parameter, the consistency of the maximum likelihood estimate and the optimality of the best linear unbiased predictor (Section~\ref{sec:sphere}).
+Proofs and mathematical details surrounding our main results are provided in the Appendix.

-The balance of this paper is as follows.
-In Section~\ref{sec: GP_Euclidean} we provide an overview of relevant theoretical results for Gaussian processes on Euclidean spaces.
-Section~\ref{sec:MaternMfd} develops Gaussian processes on compact Riemannian manifolds.
-As examples of compact Riemannian manifold of practical importance we explore inference for the covariogram on the circle and the sphere in Section~\ref{sec:sphere} including numerical experiments that corroborate our theoretical results.
-Section~\ref{sec: discussion} concludes the article with a discussion.
-The Appendix includes our detailed proofs of the results in the manuscript.